protontypes/open-sustainable-technology/README.md

 - [Electricity Life Cycle Inventory](https://github.com/NETL-RIC/ElectricityLCI) - A Python package that uses standardized facility release and generation data to create regionalized life cycle inventory (LCI) models for the generation, mix of generation, mix of consumption, and distribution of electricity to end users for the US, with embedded system processes of upstream fuel production and infrastructure.
 - [uslci-content](https://github.com/uslci-admin/uslci-content) - Supplementary content for the U.S. Life Cycle Inventory Database.
 - [OpenLCA](https://github.com/GreenDelta/olca-app) - An open source and free software for Sustainability and Life Cycle Assessment.
+- [openLCA modules](https://github.com/GreenDelta/olca-modules) - This project provides the core functionality of openLCA as a set of Maven modules.
 - [openlca-python-tutorial](https://github.com/GreenDelta/openlca-python-tutorial) - Explains the usage of the openLCA API from Python.
 - [Global LCA Data Access Network](https://www.globallcadataaccess.org/) - Gathers life cycle dataset providers and other stakeholders who share the goal of improving sustainability-related decisions through enhanced, interoperable and global access to LCA datasets.
 - [BioSTEAM_LCA](https://github.com/scyjth/biosteam_lca) - An agile life cycle assessment platform that enables a fast and flexible evaluation of the life cycle environmental impacts of biorefineries under uncertainty.